sodascience/metasyn/README.md

 ### Tutorial
 Additionally, the documentation offers an [interactive tutorial](https://metasyn.readthedocs.io/en/latest/usage/interactive_tutorials.html) (Jupyter Notebook) which follows and expands on the quick start guide, providing a step-by-step walkthrough and example to get you started.

-This tutorial can be followed without having to install metasyn locally, by running it in Google Colab or Binder.
+This tutorial can be followed without having to install metasyn locally by running it in Google Colab or Binder.

 ### Documentation
-For a detailed overview of how metasyn, refer to the [documentation](https://metasyn.readthedocs.io/en/latest/index.html).
+For a detailed overview of metasyn, refer to the [documentation](https://metasyn.readthedocs.io/en/latest/index.html).
 The documentation covers everything you need to know to get started with metasyn, including installation, usage, and examples.

 <!-- CONTRIBUTING -->
 ## Contributing
-Contributions are what make the open source community an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community an great place to learn, inspire, and create.

 Any contributions you make are greatly appreciated.

 To contribute:
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request